What’s the ultimate design and budget friendly kitchen remodel? IKEA cabinet boxes and custom door faces.

 You’ve got a winning design, now how do you make that come to life with custom doors?

-Before ordering your cabinets and accessories from IKEA, use the “Change all at once” option to REMOVE the products you’re ordering custom – doors, drawer faces, panels, trim and toekick.
+Before ordering your cabinets and accessories from IKEA, be sure to REMOVE the products you’re ordering custom – doors, drawer faces, panels, trim and toekick.
 This will reduce your order to only the IKEA products you need like cabinet boxes, feet, suspension rail, hinges, drawers and other accessories.

 Final tips to make planning your IKEA kitchen a breeze: